-All life on earth is kept going by the flow of energy radiated by the sun and supplied to the biosphere (apart from the special case of deep sea black smokers with chemosynthesis).
-Photosynthesis of the plant binds radiant energy in the form of latent chemical energy.
+All life on earth is kept going by the flow (flux) of energy radiated by the sun and supplied to the biosphere (apart from the special case of deep-sea black smokers with chemosynthesis).
+Photosynthesis of the plant binds radiation energy in the form of latent chemical energy.
 It benefits all links in the food chain for the operation of life processes.
 Radiation is generally the primary source of energy for building organic matter.
 By regulating the heat and water balance of the earth, it creates the energetic prerequisite for the fulfilment of the life requirements of organisms.
 However, radiation is not only a source of energy for the plant, but can also be a stress factor.
 Radiation effects are triggered by the absorption of light quanta and each radiation-dependent process is mediated by very specific photoreceptors.
 They exhibit a typical absorption spectrum.
 Important factors are the time, duration, exposure to solar radiation and the spectral composition of the illumination.

 1.1.1 Radiation and plant

 Radiation hits the above-ground parts of the plant from all sides: Direct and scattered sunlight (sky radiation), diffuse radiation when the sky is overcast, and finally radiation reflected from the ground.
 Many plants arrange their assimilation surfaces in such a way that as few leaves as possible are constantly exposed to direct radiation.
 Most leaves are in partial shade, where they receive scattered light (Larcher 2001).
-Steep leaves (e.g. of many monocots and globose pads), leaves in profile position (e.g. of Iris and Lactuca species), drooping leaves (e.g. of Eucalyptus) as well as assimilation organs with curved surfaces (round leaves, scale leaves, needle leaves, assimilation shoot axes) are tangent to the sun's rays at acute angles.
+Upright leaves (e.g. of many monocots and globose pads), leaves in profile position (e.g. of Iris and Lactuca species), drooping leaves (e.g. of Eucalyptus) as well as assimilation organs with curved surfaces (round leaves, scale leaves, needle leaves, assimilation shoot axes) are tangent to the sun's rays at acute angles.
 This protects the leaves from strong light damage and overheating, but they receive more light in the morning and evening.
 In the crowns of individual trees and shrubs, a brightness gradient develops from the crown edge to the interior of the crown.
 Depending on the species-specific ability to develop pronounced shade leaves, a distinction is made between light crowns (pine, larch, birch, umbrella acacia) and shade crowns (many conifers, beech, broad-leaved evergreens).
-In light crowns, the innermost leaves receive on average 10-20% of the outdoor brightness, while in shade crowns leaves are still found with a light consumption of 1-3% (Larcher 2001).
+In light crowns, the innermost leaves receive on average 10-20% of the outdoor brightness, while in shade crowns leaves are still active with a light consumption of 1-3% (Larcher 2001).

 1.1.2 Absorption of radiation through the leaves